ReEntry/Hackathon/1-Pageish.md

 # Project Participants

-The project consists of three main committees:
+The project consists of three main groups:

 1) Stakeholder Committee: This committee will oversee development of the project.
 The stakeholder committee will be the ultimate “recipient” and owner of the project and will see to its long-term management and adoption.
 The stakeholder committee will likely be chaired by Judge Ann Aiken of the Oregon Federal District Court.